 What are the Cons of Audiobooks?

-• When There are A LOT of Characters.
-Now this is just a personal observation I’ve noticed, but whenever I am listening to a book that has A LOT of characters, I find it more difficult to keep track of everyone.
+- When There are A LOT of Characters.
+Now, this is just a personal observation, but whenever I listen to a book with A LOT of characters, I find it more difficult to keep track of everyone.
+(Have you noticed this, too?)

-• It’s Slow.
-Technically speaking, it takes people longer to listen to the audio version of a book than read it.
+- It’s Slow.
+Technically speaking, it takes people longer to listen to the audio version of a book than to read it.
 Studies show that we typically read 200 to 400 words per minute.
 By comparison, an audiobook clocks in at about 150-160 words per minute.

-• You Can’t Highlight or Write in the Margins.
-I’m someone who likes to underline favorite quotes and take notes in the margins of my books — and not just nonfiction books.
-While some audiobook platforms do have a way to “bookmark” passages you want to remember, it’s simply not as good as with a physical book or ebook.
+- You Can’t Highlight or Write in the Margins.
+I like to underline favorite quotes and take notes in the margins of my books — and not just nonfiction books.
+While some audiobook platforms have a way to “bookmark” passages you want to remember, it’s simply not as good as with a physical book or ebook.

-• Bad Performances.
-Just like there are great and amazing performances, there are also some bad performances that have led me to DNF a book as a result.
+- Bad Performances.
+Just like there are great and amazing performances, some bad performances have led me to DNF a book.

-• Nonfiction books.
-Because you can’t highlight, take notes, and our mind tend to wander more when listening to audiobooks, I don’t think they are as good an options when it comes to nonfiction books.
-That being said, I have listened to several nonfiction books, and I’ve found that listening to a nonfiction book is a way to determine if you want to buy the physical book.
-A couple of books I have done this with are Deep Work by Cal Newport, Building a Story Brand by Donald Miller, and Brain Maker by Dr. David Perlmutter.
+- Nonfiction books.
+Because you can’t highlight or take notes, and our minds tend to wander more when listening to audiobooks, I don’t think they are as good an option when it comes to nonfiction books.
+That being said, I have listened to several nonfiction books and found that listening to a nonfiction book is a way to determine if you want to buy the physical book.
+I have done this with a couple of books: Deep Work by Cal Newport, Building a Story Brand by Donald Miller, and Brain Maker by Dr. David Perlmutter.

-What are the Cons of Reading a Book?
+What are the Cons of Reading a Physical Book?

 I don’t believe there are any cons to reading a book, but there are a few downsides when compared to listening to audiobooks.
 Here are a few:

-• No multitasking.
+- No multitasking.
 One main con of reading a physical book or ebook is that you aren’t able to do other things while reading.
-This isn’t always a bad thing, but it’s definitely a downside when compared to listening to a book.
+This isn’t always a bad thing, but it’s definitely a downside compared to listening to a book.

-• Difficult pronunciations.
-One of the cons of reading is when you have a lot of confusing names or words that you don’t know, this is where audiobooks can help.
+- Difficult pronunciations.
+One of the cons of reading is when you have a lot of confusing names or words you don’t know; this is where audiobooks can help improve the reading experience.

-• Difficult texts.
+- Difficult texts.
 The same goes for difficult texts.
-There are books that are more difficult to read or get through than others, and if you’re reading a physical book, then you are pretty much on your own.
-This where an audiobook can be used as a tool to make it easier to get through books that are difficult to read.
+Some books are more challenging to read or get through than others, and if you’re reading a physical book, you are pretty much on your own.
+This is where an audiobook can be used as a tool to make it easier to get through books that are difficult to read.
+Next time you want to read a classic book, try listening to it the first time you read it.

 Audiobooks vs Reading: Which is Better?